mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-When using {ref}`train-test-split` for splitting the available data into distinct training and test sets, a single output file is created.
+When using {ref}`train-test splits<train-test-split>` for splitting the available data into distinct training and test sets, a single output file is created.
 It stores the label vectors present in the training data:

 - `label_vectors_overall.csv`

-When using a {ref}`cross-validation`, several models are trained on different parts of the dataset.
+When using a {ref}`cross validation<cross-validation>`, several models are trained on different parts of the dataset.
 The label vectors present in each of these training sets are written into separate output files.
 For example, the following files result from a 5-fold cross validation:

 - `label_vectors_fold-1.csv`
 - `label_vectors_fold-2.csv`